atlarge-research/opendc/README.md

 In `opendc-web-server/static/index.html`, add your own `OAUTH_CLIENT_ID` in `content=` on line `2`.

-#### Set up Postman
+#### Set up Postman and OpenDC account

 To easily make HTTP requests to the web server, we recommend Postman (get it [here](https://www.getpostman.com/)).

 Once Postman is installed and set up, `Import` the OpenDC requests collection (`OpenDC.postman_collection.json`).
-In the `Collections` tab, expand `OpenDC` and click `Create New Simulation`.
+In the `Collections` tab, expand `OpenDC` and click `Create New User`.
 This should open the request in the `Builder` pane.

 Navigate to `http://localhost:8081/my-auth-token` and copy the authentication token on this page to your clipboard.
 In the Postman `Builder` pane, navigate to the `Headers (2)` tab, and paste the authentication token as value for the `auth-token` header.
 (This token expires every hour - refresh the auth token page to get a new token.)

+(Optional: navigate to the `Body` tab and change the email address to the gmail address you used to get an authentication token.)

+Click `Send` in Postman to send your request and see the server's response.
+If it's a `200`, your account is set up!

 ### Local Development